Ripjetski6502/A8CLibrary/README.md

 The windowing system preserves the contents under a window, but is not z-order based (by design).
 It is up to you to open and close windows in the correct order.
 Complete sample programs are included, as well as full API documentation.

-I originally wrote this in Action! language for the Atari 8 bit starting around 2015.
+I originally wrote this in Action! language for the Atari 8 bit starting in 2015.
+I added to it continually up through this year (2022).

 I ran into some limitations with the Action! version in a project regarding memory space and function paramater size when compiled into a standlone executable.
 This prompted the conversion into C.   I considered several C implementations on the Atari 8 bit itself, then settled on CC65 to use modern development tools and target the A8 platform.